 WARNING: Do not confuse with the French "Haut Moyen Age", which is a phrase literally meaning the same thing as "High Middle Ages" but refers to the period before (The Low Middle Ages).

 - Black Knight

-- Chivalric Romance: The era they were written in — which helps explain the King Arthur stuff above.
+- Chivalric Romance: The era they were written in — which helps explain the Arthurian stuff above.

 - Courtly Love

 - Gorgeous Period Dress: Though most people, even the nobility, were dressed in linen, flax, and wool except on the most festive occasions, Hollywood noblemen and (especially) noblewomen are resplendent in silks, satins, and velvets (which weren’t invented until late in the period) all the time.